MoonWalker440/Music-Megathread/README.md

 - [FastLyrics](https://github.com/TecCheck/FastLyrics) - FastLyrics is an app that downloads lyrics for the song, you're listening to

-- [Manzana Music Lyrics](https://github.com/dropcreations/Manzana-Apple-Music-Lyrics) - A python program to fetch lyrics from apple music albums and songs and then generates lyrics videos from fetched time-synced lyrics.
+- [Manzana Music Lyrics](https://github.com/dropcreations/Manzana-Apple-Music-Lyrics) - A python program to fetch lyrics from Apple Music albums and songs and then generates lyrics videos from fetched time-synced lyrics.

 - [Genius](https://genius.com/)🆕 - Genius is the world’s biggest collection of song lyrics and musical knowledge